Paying your bill

 There are currently three different options that students can grant:

-- Pay – Make payments on behalf of a student (including access to view e-bill and Payment Suite)
+- Pay – Make payments on behalf of a student (including access to the Online Bill and Payment System)

 Further explanation on how to permit UConn to discuss and/or share student information or records is available online.